carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

 Getting Started
 ===============

 libc++ uses LIT to configure and run its tests.

-The primary way to run the libc++ tests is by using make check-libcxx.
+The primary way to run the libc++ tests is by using `make check-libcxx`.

 However since libc++ can be used in any number of possible configurations it is important to customize the way LIT builds and runs the tests.
 This guide provides information on how to use LIT directly to test libc++.

 Please see the `Lit Command Guide`_ for more information about LIT.